Where am I?

 - Develop academic and co-curricular programming that promotes understanding of Bosnia, Bosnians, and Bosnian-Americans.

 The Beginnings of Fontbonne's Bosnia Memory Project

 Fontbonne's work with St. Louis's Bosnian Community began in the fall of 2006 as an academic effort to develop understanding of St. Louis's Bosnian community and the tragic events that account for its existence.
 Dr. Jack Luzkow (History) and Dr. Ben Moore (English) collaboratively offered an upper-division undergradute course titled The Bosnian Immigration: Narrative, Memory and Identity.
 The course was designed to blend traditional academic study of the origins and causes of the Bosnian war and genocide with interaction with Bosnian genocide survivors now living in St. Louis.
 Their intention was to help students see history through the eyes of those who lived it by allowing local voices to recount a tragedy of global significance.

-In addition, faculty and students have continued to work
+In addition, faculty and students have continued to work collaboratively to:

 - record additional interviews of survivors of the Bosnian